Dr Lewis Smith

 With Le Cheile we would replicate Acoustronic around Ireland.
 An ensemble in RIAM, Dublin, an ensemble in CIT/CSM, Cork and one in AIT, Athlone.
 The four ensembles would join together to form the Open Youth Orchestra of Ireland (OYOI).
 It was a highly ambitious project and one that I am proud to have been part of.
 The ensembles were provided with the same or similar equipment to Acoustronic.
 This was essential to create consistency among the groups and to forming the orchestra later.
 My UU partner in this project was Dr Denise White (research lead) and our RIAM partner Brendan Breslin (project coordinator).
 The four ensembles would work on their own compositions using White’s Conductology research and later they would come together as an orchestra performing with Conductology.
 During our work together Brendan Breslin would often say ‘go big or go home’.
 I decided I wanted to go big.
 Together Acoustronic and I built a performance system that would serve as part of a VR composition for OYOI’s debut concert.
 That performance system is the initial prototype and field study for what is now known as WithFeel VR.

-And here we are at the present.
-My research (very, very briefly) uses embodied metaphors as a shared musical language.
-This shared language allows Acoustronic and I to design accessible VR music software in a participatory design project.
-To support this networked VR auditorium we are creating an Accessible Composition Interface that uses the same embodied music metaphors as a compositional tool.
-My supervisors are Prof. Frank Lyons, Dr Brian Bridges and Dr Rob Casey.
+My past research (very, very briefly) used embodied metaphors as a shared musical language.
+This shared language allowed Disabled musicians and I to design accessible VR music software in a participatory design project.
+To support this networked VR auditorium we created an Accessible Composition Interface that uses the same embodied music metaphors as a compositional tool.
+My supervisors were Prof. Frank Lyons, Dr Brian Bridges and Dr Rob Casey.

-I have recently been awarded Future Screens NI Future Creatives award to help me continue my research to PhD completion and beyond.
+In 2020 I was the awarded Future Screens NI Future Creatives award to help me continue my research to PhD completion and beyond.